Marsupilami (1993 TV series): Segments

-This segment deals with the adventures of Marsupilami (voiced by Steve Mackall) and his friends Maurice the Gorilla (voiced by Jim Cummings) and Stewart the Elephant (voiced by Dan Castellaneta).
+The main segment Marsupilami deals with the adventures of Marsupilami (voiced by Steve Mackall) and his friends Maurice the Gorilla (voiced by Jim Cummings) and Stewart the Elephant (voiced by Dan Castellaneta).
 Some episodes of Marsupilami would have him either evading Eduardo the Jaguar (voiced by Steve Landesberg) or outwitting a human named Norman (voiced by Jim Cummings).

-Many one off characters also appears in the series like the three baby monkeys (Featured in Hey, Hey, They're the Monkeys!, all voiced by Jim Thurman) and their clown owner, Norman's Aunt Bethie (Featured in Romancing the Clone and Safari So Good, voiced by June Foray), Leonardo the Lion (Featured in Jungle Fever, voiced by Jim Cummings) and Cropsy (Featured in Cropsy Turvy), a myth that proved to be real.
+Many one off characters also appears in the series like the three baby monkeys (featured in Hey, Hey, They're the Monkeys!, all voiced by Jim Thurman) and their clown owner, Norman's Aunt Bethie (featured in Romancing the Clone and Safari So Good, voiced by June Foray), Leonardo the Lion (featured in Jungle Fever, voiced by Jim Cummings) and Cropsy (featured in Cropsy Turvy), a myth that proved to be real.